Vintage80sModelRailway/Nodes-for-JMRI/README.md

 All servo turnout control uses a 'slow' method where the servo gradually moves the servo to the required position. https://www.youtube.com/watch?v=ViDmebzVHoY

+The ESPs use wifi which requires an SSID and password.
+These are stored in separate files called arduino_secrets.h.
+These are excluded from the repo for security reasons.
+To replace them, create a new project file called arduino_secrets.h and fill it with the following lines
+#define SECRET_SSID "yourSSID"
+#define SECRET_PASS "yourPassword"

 DISCLAIMER - these sketches are written very much for my requirements and will very probably not directly transfer to another layout.
 They're here more as a reference, how I'm doing things, and hopefully will provide something useful to someone.

 Map of where nodes are situated on the layout